Parking on Campus

 Vehicle Registration and Parking Permits

 All vehicles driven on campus by community members must be properly registered with the owner’s state of residence and also registered with Public Safety.
 Registration of a motor vehicle belonging to another person with intent to defraud the university is prohibited.
 Community members may not have a motor vehicle at Northwestern without personal liability and property damage insurance.
 Freshmen (students with less than 30 earned university credits) living in university housing are not permitted to have a vehicle on Northwestern property.
 Appeals are available but are only accepted for extreme circumstances.
 Vehicle registration is on the campus services page on theROCK.
 Community members who register their vehicles and pay the permit fee are issued a vehicle permit.
-The cost for fall 2021/spring 2022 parking permits are
+The cost for fall 2023/spring 2024 parking permits are:

 - $155 per semester for commuter parking.